-Ketchup maker H.J.
-Heinz Co has recalled some infant food in eastern China after it was found to contain lead in excess of the allowable limit on Monday (August 18), state media reported.
+BEIJING (Reuters) - Ketchup maker H.J.
+Heinz Co has recalled some infant food in eastern China after it was found to contain lead in excess of the allowable limit, the company said on Monday.

 Heinz said it is recalling four batches of the product as a precautionary measure after a test found it exceeded the allowable limit for lead.

 "This relates to an isolated regional withdrawal in eastern China," company spokesman Michael Mullen said in e-mailed comments to Reuters.
 "Extensive testing confirmed that no other Heinz baby food varieties are affected."

 On Sunday the Zhejiang Food and Drug Administration said the problem affected 1,472 boxes in Zhejiang and that Heinz had told the agency it would destroy the other 153 boxes that are sealed in a warehouse in the southern city of Guangzhou.

 The regulator urged Heinz to compensate its customers.

 Heinz said it "apologises for any inconvenience caused and would like to assure consumers that Heinz is 100 percent committed to food quality and safety".